 I just traveled to five countries in Europe in two weeks.
-That might sound like a lot, but in Europe, people do it all the time!
+That might sound like a lot, but people always do it in Europe!

 For most US-Americans, one of the biggest barriers to international travel is our relatively small amount of vacation time.
 If you only get 2-3 weeks of vacation from work (which is the unfortunate standard for many of us), using that time to travel across the pond to visit one place can seem like a waste.

 I get it.
-However, if you plan it carefully, you can explore three or more countries in Europe in as little as 10 days without feeling rushed.
-Europe just isn’t that big!
+However, if you plan it carefully, you can explore three or more European countries in as little as ten days without feeling rushed.
+After all, Europe isn’t that big!

 In 13 days, I made it to 6 cities in 5 countries, which looked like this: